-In the days when DPM Tharman was in school, a lot of the coaching was done by the students themselves.
-"We would go through our own drills and coach one another, passing on the skills and techniques we had learned from the previous batch of players.
+66 IT IS WONDERFUL TO SEE HOW SPORT BRINGS FORWARD NEW LEADERS AND MENTORS, LIKE THIS GROUP OF EX-INMATES MADE GOOD. one another, passing on the skills and techniques we had learned from the previous batch of players.
 The captain and vice-captain would plan the training schedule and make everyone do the toughest exercises - like doing a duck walk up a hill," he says.